sfu-db/public_bi_benchmark/README.md

 - data files should be decompressed (**lib/2-decompress-csv.sh**)
 - running Clickhouse instance
 - `$CLICKHOUSE` command to be available and configured (`export $CLIKCHOUSE=clickhouse-client -dbi`)
+- for public_bi_benchmark, we add a new column "ID" for primiary key
+- for tpc-h, schema can be found [here](https://github.com/wangxiaoying/tpch-kit/blob/master/dbgen/dss.ch.ddl)

 - run TPC-H
 	- export $CLIKCHOUSE=clickhouse-client -dtpch